-The audit committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2019 with our management.
-The audit committee has also reviewed and discussed with Deloitte & Touche LLP, our independent registered public accounting firm, the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB").
-The audit committee has also received the written disclosures and the letter from Deloitte & Touche LLP required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee concerning independence, and has discussed with

-Deloitte & Touche LLP the accounting firm's independence.
-Based on the foregoing, the audit committee has recommended to our board of directors that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and filed with the SEC.
+The audit committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2020 with management.
+The audit committee has also reviewed and discussed with Deloitte & Touche LLP, Datadog's independent registered public accounting firm, the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB").
+The audit committee has also received the written disclosures and the letter from Deloitte & Touche LLP required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee has recommended to the board of directors that the audited financial statements be included in Datadog's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 and filed with the SEC.